hsmalley/velvet-chains-ttrpg/obsidian-templates/arc.md

 ## ⚙️ 𝘕𝘦𝘸 𝘙𝘶𝘭𝘦𝘴 & 𝘔𝘦𝘤𝘩𝘢𝘯𝘪𝘤𝘴

-If this arc introduces new Drama Point rules, currencies, or consent rituals, note them here.
+If this arc introduces Hope/Fear tweaks, Strings triggers, or unique consent rituals, note them here.
-Use short bullet paragraphs explaining what each adds to play.
+Use short bullet paragraphs explaining what each adds to play and how VC/SP/PE engines interact with the changes.

+---

+## 🌊 Hope Currents & Fear Shadows

+- **Hope Sources:** {{Key beats that hand players Advantage dice or Hope tokens}}
+- **Fear Escalation:** {{Moments the Guide adds Danger dice, scars, or mixed-result complications}}
+- **Consent Tokens:** {{Arc-specific resources that cancel Fear, rewrite outcomes, or fuel rituals}}
+- **Momentum Track:** {{How Difficulty tokens grow or shrink across the arc’s acts}}

 ---